analbandyan/scalableweb/README.md

     - `docker-compose up`

-In order to run the application one needs to specify AWS S3 client access key and secret key.
+In order to run the application one needs to specify AWS S3 client _access key_ and _secret key_.
 The default template values are set to `CHANGEME` in _application.yml_ and _application-docker.yml_.